Sirkeci railway station: The terminal building

 The construction of a new terminal building began on 11 February 1888.
 The terminus, which was initially named "Müşir Ahmet Paşa Station", was opened on 3 November 1890, replacing the temporary one.

-The architect of the project was August Jasmund, a Prussian who was sent to İstanbul by the German government in order to study Ottoman architecture, but lectured architectural design at the School of Polytechnics in İstanbul (now Istanbul Technical University).
+The architect of the project was August Jasmund, a Prussian who was sent to Istanbul by the German government in order to study Ottoman architecture, but lectured architectural design at the School of Polytechnics in Istanbul (now Istanbul Technical University).

 The terminal building which rises on an area of 1200 m2 is one of the most famous examples of European Orientalism, and has influenced the designs of other architects.
 The building was also modern, having gas lighting and heating provided by large tile stoves, made in Austria, in winter.

 The terminal restaurant became a meeting point for journalists, writers and other prominent people from the media in the 1950s and 1960s.
 The same restaurant, today called "Orient Express", is a popular spot among tourists.

 The station is preserved in its original state, but the areas around the terminal building have largely changed since 1890.
-The İstanbul Railway Museum, which opened in September 2005, is located in the station.
+The Istanbul Railway Museum, which opened in September 2005, is located in the station.

 Members of the Mevlevi Dervish order regularly conduct ceremonies at Sirkeci Terminal, which tourists and other members of the public can observe for an admission fee.

 International lines

-Until 2013, the terminal constituted the main connection node of the Turkish railway network with the rest of Europe.
-The two main connecting lines are provided by the line running between Istanbul and Thessaloniki, Greece services stopped in the verge of the Greek financial crises.
-The Bosphorus Express ran daily between Sirkeci and Gara de Nord in Bucharest, Romania.
-Connections to Sofia and Belgrade were established with wagons attached to the Bosphorus Express train.
+Until 2013, the terminal was the endpoint of the lines connecting Turkey to the rest of Europe.
+It connected to two neighbouring countries.

+One service connected Istanbul with Thessaloniki in Greece - this so-called Friendship Express was stopped in 2011 in the wake of the Greek government-debt crisis, but is planned to be reinstated.

+The other service was the Bosphorus Express, running daily between Sirkeci and Gara de Nord in Bucharest, Romania, with connecting cars to Sofia and historically to Belgrade.
+This train still reaches Istanbul, but now terminates at Halkali.

 Orient Express

 On 4 October 1883, the first Orient Express departed from the Gare de l'Est in Paris, with farewell music from Mozart's Turkish March.
 The train was a project of Belgian businessman Georges Nagelmackers.
 The route passed through Strasbourg, Karlsruhe, Stuttgart, Ulm, and Munich in Germany, Vienna in Austria, Budapest in Hungary, Bucharest in Romania, Rousse and Varna in Bulgaria, ending in Sirkeci.
 The journey of 3094 km took 80 hours.

 The direct Orient Express was withdrawn on 19 May 1977, and the Orient Express via Vienna was cut back, terminating at Budapest and later Vienna.
 With the opening in 2007 of a new high-speed line from Paris to Strasbourg, the Orient Express was cut again to run only from Strasbourg to Vienna, before finally being entirely withdrawn in 2009 after over 130 years.

 This is not to be confused with the Venice-Simplon Orient Express, a luxury tourist train using restored coaches from the 1930s.
-The VSOE still makes one journey per year to İstanbul, but mostly travels between Calais and Venice.
+The VSOE still makes one journey per year to Istanbul, but mostly travels between Calais and Venice.